lanl-ansi/MathProgIncidence.jl/docs/src/overview.md

 # Overview

-## What is JuMPIn?
+## What is MathProgIncidence?
-JuMPIn is a JuMP extension that provides algorithms for analyzing incidence graphs or matrices defined by JuMP variables and constraints.
+MathProgIncidence is a JuMP extension that provides algorithms for analyzing incidence graphs or matrices defined by JuMP variables and constraints.
 The standard graph that is analyzed is a bipartite graph of variables and constraints, where an edge exists between a variable and constraint if the variable participates in the constraint.

-## Why is JuMPIn useful?
+## Why is MathProgIncidence useful?
 In a large modeling/optimization project, especially one involving several developers, it is fairly easy to make a mistake designing or implementing an algebraic model.
 These mistakes commonly cause singularities in the Jacobian of equality constraints.
-The algorithms implemented in JuMPIn allow a modeler to identify irreducible subsets of variables and constraints that are causing singularities, which can be very useful when debugging a suspected modeling error.
+The algorithms implemented in MathProgIncidence allow a modeler to identify irreducible subsets of variables and constraints that are causing singularities, which can be very useful when debugging a suspected modeling error.